2002–2003 conflict in the Pool Department: Background

 The Ninja militias and other militias had been demobilizing and reintegrating for while after the Republic of the Congo Civil War (1997–1999) ended.
-In 19 July, 2001, a new program called the Haut Commissariat pour le Demobilisiation et Reinsertion des exCombatant (HC, hereafter) was set up to reintegrate approximately 9,000 ex-combatants from three militias including the Ninjas.
+On 19 July 2001, a new program called the Haut Commissariat pour le Demobilisiation et Reinsertion des exCombatant (HC, hereafter) was set up to reintegrate approximately 9,000 ex-combatants from three militias including the Ninjas.
 To help in the effort the HC, the HC started negotiations with the Ninja to help increase disarmament and reintegration efforts in the Pool district.

 Thing went smoothly until 21 March 2002 when Ninja leader Frederic Bitsangou terminated negotiations between the HC and Ninja during a press with the High Commissioner of the HC Minister Ngakala.
 This termination could have been anywhere from a tantamount to a declaration of war, but the Republic of the Congo still increased its military pressure against the Pool region.

 Timeline

-Fighting first started in Pool in late March when Ninja militiamen attacked several government military positions in Pool.
-The Ninjas claimed the attack was provoked when they discovered government plans to arrest their leader, Frederic Bintsamou.
+The fighting in Pool began in late March 2002, when Ninja militiamen attacked several government military positions in the region.
+The Ninjas claimed the attack was provoked when they discovered government plans to arrest their leader, Frédéric Bintsamou.

-After the alleged attack by the Ninjas on a train on 2 April 2002, the government started to reduce access of humanitarian agencies to the region and increased armed clashes in the area leading to an unknown number of deaths and the internal displacement being increased by 75,000.
+After the Ninjas allegedly attacked a train on 2 April 2002, the government reduced humanitarian agencies' ability to access the region and began an armed response against the Ninjas.
+This escalation led to the internal displacement of 75,000 people, and to an unknown number of deaths.
 Due to military bombardments during this time the UNDP was unable to support the reintegration of ex-combatants which was originally requested by the government.
 On 14 June, a battle in an airport in Brazzaville resulted in 100 people being killed.

-By December 2002 the government started doing a thing called "humanitarian corridors" where they would allow Ninja militiamen to leave the Pool district and reintegrate.
-And between June to December 2002 the Brazzaville Military Hospital reported 262 wounded in-patients.
-Of which there were 121 civilian, and 141 military wounded patients.
+By December 2002 the government began a practice called "humanitarian corridors", where they would allow Ninja militiamen to leave the Pool district and reintegrate.
+Between June and December 2002, the Brazzaville Military Hospital reported 262 wounded in-patients, of which 121 were civilians and 141 were military.

-On 17 March 2003, the government and the Ninjas signed a ceasefire, ending the conflict.
+The conflict was ended by a ceasefire signed on 17 March 2003.